NebbieArcane/Server/README.md

  use utilities for this
 * The /vagrant folder in the vagrant machine is mounted from the folder where the vagrantfile resides and is synced 2-way

-## Stupid changes to trigger commits and testing autodeploy